 Find the Database Engine Preload icon (a blue cylinder) in the system tray (that spot for icons in the lower right corner of your screen), right-click it, and shut it down by clicking "Stop Engine and Exit".

 Optional: If you don't see the engine or if you have already tried this process once and something didn't work, then perhaps you are running with fast user switching (or remote desktop) and the engine is running under a different login session.
-In that case, use Task Manager to find the W3DBSMGR process and terminate it.
+In that case, use Task Manager to find the W3DBSMGR or "ZENENGNAPP" process and terminate it.

 Open an Administrative Command Prompt: From the Windows Start Menu (or just press the Windows key on your keyboard), enter "CMD" to locate the Windows Command Prompt.
 When you see the icon, right-click it and select "Run As Administrator".
 You may see a UAC dialog box, so approve that, too.
 You should now get a black & white screen with the title "Administrator: Command Prompt".
 If you don't see "Administrator" in the title bar, close it and try again.